WWE Legends of WrestleMania: Arenas

-The game features the arenas used from WrestleMania I to XV as a Royal Rumble arena based on the 1995 Royal Rumble.
+The game features the arenas used from WrestleMania I to XV, as well as a Royal Rumble arena based on the 1995 Royal Rumble.

 Reception

-WWE Legends of WrestleMania received "average" reviews according to video game review aggregator Metacritic.
+WWE Legends of WrestleMania received "mixed or average" reviews according to video game review aggregator Metacritic.

 Some critics praised the game's focus on nostalgia from the earlier days of the event.
 Other reviewers, such as GameSpot and IGN, criticized the game for being repetitive, lacking in replay value, being overly simplistic, and how wrestler models were beefed up to look too "action figure" like.